-Once connected, use HyperTerminal or similar terminal emulator to send and receive commands from the kit.
+Once connected, use RealTerm (preferred), HyperTerminal, or similar terminal emulator to send and receive commands from the kit.
 HyperTerminal has limitations that can cause problems; specifically, some versions cannot send the "escape" character.
-We recommend ProComm Plus from Symantec, or RealTerm (shareware).
-ProComm has the advantage of being able to run scripts which can simulate the user interface on the SLCD6 using a PC.
+We recommend RealTerm (shareware - Google "realterm" to download).